teamMay/factory/README.md

 The factory and its adapters expose some functions:

-- make: to create an object (and eventually generate data / subfactories)
+- build: to create an object (and eventually generate data / subFactories)
 - create: same as make but persist object in database via ORM "save" method
-- makeMany and createMany allow to create several instances in one go
+- buildMany and createMany allow to create several instances in one go

 ```typescript
 const user: User = await userFactory.create();
 const users: User[] = await userFactory.createMany(5);
 ```

-To overridde factory default attributes, add them as parameter to the create function:
+To override factory default attributes, add them as parameter to the create function:

 ```typescript
 const user: User = await userFactory.create({ email: 'adrien@example.com' });